unni-krishnan-95/copy/_posts/2016-09-12-over-the-wire-natas1.md

 Connection: close
 Cache-Control: max-age=0
 ```
-As we can see the packet header stores cookie information.
-Let's change __loogedin=0__ to __loggedin=1__, and Forward that packet.
+As we can see, the packet header stores cookie information.
+Let's change __loggedin=0__ to __loggedin=1__, and Forward that packet.

-If successfully done, we should get the password `aGoY4q2Dc6MgDq4oL4YtoKtyAg9PeHa1`!
+If successfully done, we should get the password `aGoY4q2Dc6MgDq4oL4YtoKtyAg9PeHa1`.

 ### Level 6: